 6. What are some situations where a GRAT may require additional care and consideration?

 - Mortality risk

-- Under-performing investment returns (a GRAT must outperform the AFR during the GRAT term to be beneficial)
+- Under-performing investment returns (a GRAT must outperform the §7520 rate during the GRAT term to be beneficial)

-- Transfers to third or fourth generation beneficiaries are atypical (a GRAT is generally an inefficient tool for generation-skipping transfers)
+- Transfers to 3rd or 4th generation beneficiaries (Such transfers are atypical with a GRAT as it is generally an inefficient tool for generation-skipping transfers.)

 7. How can one reduce or eliminate the initial gift tax consequences associated with a GRAT?

 It is possible to combine a trust term with a high annual payout to reduce the gift tax value of a GRAT to zero or close to zero so there will be minimal, if any, gift tax consequences upon trust inception.
-For example, in January 2013 with a §7520 rate of 1.0%, the required payout for a five-year GRAT would be about 20.60411% to zero out the gift.
-A two-year GRAT would require a payment of about 50.75112%.
+For example, in January 2014 with a §7520 rate of 2.2%, the required payout for a 5–year GRAT would be about 21.33925% to zero out the gift.
+A 2–year GRAT would require a payment of about 51.65556%.

 Example: Mary has $2,000,000 in a concentrated stock portfolio that she does not want to sell.
-Mary gifts the stock to a two-year GRAT.
-She expects the stock to appreciate by 10% annually over the next two years.
+Mary gifts the stock to a 2–year GRAT.
+She expects the stock to appreciate by 10% annually over the next 2 years.
 Additionally, for this example, the stock does not pay any dividends.
-The §7520 rate is 1.0%.
-Therefore, Mary would receive, in two installments, value equal to her contribution plus the 1.0% assumed annual return.
-At the end of the two years, if the stock does in fact grow by 10% annually, the remainder beneficiaries (children) will be left with the excess without any tax ramifications.
+The §7520 rate is 2.2%.
+Therefore, Mary would receive, in 2 installments, value equal to her contribution plus the 2.2% assumed annual return.
+At the end of the 2 years, if the stock does in fact grow by 10% annually, the remainder beneficiaries (children) will be left with the excess without any tax ramifications.

 The actual numbers, including compounding, are as follows: